opendatasoft/codelibrary/content/generators/map-listing/index.md

   name: folder-:counter
 ---

+> Note: The listing generator V3 can now handle maps, pagination and other new features.
+We then recommend to use the [listing generator](/generators/listing-generator/) instead of this resource.

 Edit only a few settings to generate a modern looking visualization that uses ODS components and widgets.